C4Q/AC3.2-SQL-Introduction/README.md

 ## Environment

+### Popular SQL Databases

+* MySQL
+* PostgreSQL
+* Oracle
+* SQL Server
+* SQLite

 ### Server - AWS RDS

-AWS (Amazon Web Services) is a comprehensive cloud computing product that offers both high level and low level interfaces to computing resources.
-Firebase, a Google product, by comparison only offers a few high level features (authentication, a NoSQL database and storage) using a SaaS model.
+AWS (Amazon Web Services) is a large suite of cloud computing products, with a range of high level and low level interfaces to computing resources.
+Firebase, a Google product, as a point of reference only offers a few high level features (authentication, a NoSQL database and storage) using a SaaS model.
-AWS has introduced these
+AWS has introduced these kinds of high level products but also has basic old-school services that allow you to control a virtual machine or a database.

+Amazon's database product is named RDS, and we'll be using it today.
+We'll use Aurora or MySQL depending on which one is free.
+Aurora is a cheaper MySQL clone which is more than enough for our purposes or for anything you're likely to build on your own.

+#### Security

 A lot of what is difficult about AWS is security related.
 AWS uses VPC (Virtual Private Cloud) to isolate logical networks.
-It all happens in a network.
-Your application is usually running on a machine.
+Being a client-server environment there needs to be security around who can access the database.
 The most tangible upshot of this is that you’ll have to make the db accessible from your network.
-And yourr network may change

-Aurora - A cheaper MySQL clone, good for our purposes.
+When you first set up your database there's an option to allow access from your network at the time but your network will change as you move and it may even change if you don't.

-find the security group and change the inbound rules
+In order to open a new network to the database, find the security group and add a new inbound rule with your current IP:

 ![Security Groups](security_groups.png)